A beginner's guide to caviar

 Gourmets know that the real caviar comes from sturgeon, a saltwater anadromous fish.
 Overfishing has led to a decrease in their population to an extent that they are nearing extinction.
 The actual supply of the ‘real caviar’ has reduced significantly from what it was nearly three decades ago.
 Apart from that, production costs have soared as well.
 All these factors have caused the price to touch the sky.

-Royal Belgian is known for breeding five different types of sturgeon species, thus five different types of caviar:
+Imperial Heritage Caviar is known for breeding multiple types of sturgeon species, thus producing multiple labels of caviar:

 There’s more to caviar.
 It’s as fascinating as delicious.
-OS Meatshop brings to you the real caviar in the form of Royal Belgian Caviar so that you know what exactly you are paying for.
+OS Meatshop brings to you the real caviar in the form of Imperial Heritage Caviar so that you know what exactly you are paying for.
 This expensive treat is a real dining luxury.
 Relish now!